PhantomStray/Warden/README.md

-# HuskyBot
+# Warden
-## What is HuskyBot?
+## What is Warden?
-- Husky bot is a generic Discord moderation bot that incorperates moderation actions, mod-logging, event-logging, and a ticketing system all in one easy to use package.
+- Warden is a generic Discord moderation bot that incorperates moderation actions, mod-logging, event-logging, and a ticketing system all in one easy to use package.